gmnenad/CalculatorNotepad/README.md

 This simple example demonstrate several features of CalculatorNotepad:
 - user defined function `fib(x)`, in this case defined in single line
+- comments have `//` syntax, and can be used at the end of line
+    - special comment `///` above or in same line as definition/name of user function will define autocomplete/hower description
 - `if` conditional used as Excel-like function with syntax `if(condition, true_expression, false_expression)`
     - note that `if` also has normal `if(condition)` true_expression_block `else` false_expression_block; variant
     - this functional **single line format** exist for some other functions like `while`, `for` etc